 Please view our Interruption Policy as noted in EF Gap Year’s Terms and Conditions.

-For Fall 2020 departure only, we are excited to offer you a Costa Rica “Fill the Gap” immersion program.
-This Gap program is closer to home, features one destination, a later departure date, and a shorter duration; but retains the combined service, language and leadership components for which EF Gap programs are known.
+For spring 2021, we are excited to offer you a Costa Rica “Fill the Gap” immersion program.
+This gap program is closer to home, features one destination, a later departure date, and a shorter duration; but retains the combined service, language, and leadership components for which EF Gap programs are known.
 You can also earn college credits!
-Bookings for this program may be cancelled by August 31st for a refund of the Total Program Fee and the Global Travel Protection Plan.
+Bookings for this program may be cancelled by February 1, 2021 for a refund of the Total Program Fee and the Global Travel Protection Plan.
 If you choose to cancel your participation after the Risk-Free Cancellation period, our Standard Cancellation policies apply.
 In addition, you have the option to purchase added protection via EF Gap Year’s Global Travel Protection Plan Plus for an additional fee which allows you to cancel your enrollment up to 24 hours before departure and receive a refund of the Total Program Fee (minus the $129 Application Fee).
 Non-refundable fees also include declined credit/debit card fees, late payment fees, returned check fees, stop payment fees, Global Travel Protection Plan or Global Travel Protection Plan Plus.

 We’re keeping student safety and health top of mind.
 From pre-departure health checks to on-program adjustments, read about the measures we’re taking on our Travel Advisories page.
 As the global situation continues to evolve and we get closer to departure, guidelines will be updated to reflect any on-the-ground realities of your chosen destinations, so we encourage you to check back often.